ryandeussing/jimhopper/_consequences-of-abuse/shame.md

 It involves feeling unworthy of respect or positive consideration by others, feeling like you deserve to be judged and criticized, and feeling embarrassed in front of others.

 Shame is almost always a problem for people who've had harmful unwanted or abusive childhood experiences.
+As children and as adults, they at least partly feel that there is something about them, something *wrong* with them that makes them 'less than' others, that caused them to be mistreated by others.

 > If you are struggling with shame, you are not alone.